akuhara/SEIS_FILO/README.md

 SEISmological inversion tools for Flat and Isotropic Layered structures in the Ocean

 # NOTE:
 Currently, the software undergoes alpha testing: part of functions seem to work but not thoroughly tested yet.
+Anythings in codes and documents can change without notification.

 Copyright (C) 2019 Takeshi Akuhara